Religion in Vietnam: Statistics controversy

-Government statistics of the religion in Vietnam, are counts of members of religious organization recognized by the government.
+Government statistics of the religion in Vietnam are counts of members of religious organization recognized by the government.
 Hence, this does not include people practicing folk religion, which is not recognized by government.
 Also, many people practice religion such as Buddhism without taking any membership of specific government organization.
-Official statistics from the 2019 Census, also not categorizing folk religion, indicates that Catholicism is the largest (organized) religion in Vietnam, surpassing Buddhism.
-While some other surveys reported 45-50 millions Buddhist living in Vietnam, the government statistics counts for 6.8 millions.
-It is the Buddhist Sangha of Vietnam, however, does not reports official statistics on its adherents.
+Official statistics from the 2019 census, also not categorizing folk religion, indicate that Catholicism is the largest (organized) religion in Vietnam, surpassing Buddhism.
+While some other surveys reported 45–50 million Buddhist living in Vietnam, the government statistics count 6.8 million.
+The Buddhist Sangha of Vietnam, however, does not reports official statistics on its adherents.
 The great gaps in statistics on the number of Buddhist adherents is due to disagreement on the very criteria of what constitute a Buddhist.